Last updated on May 31, 2026

 Bloomvine Regent | Illustration by Brooklyn Smith

-Itโs also interesting that WotC took a safe approach with these cards, so even the more powerful cards are not obvious inclusions in Constructed decks.
+Itโs also interesting that WotC took a safe approach with these cards, so the more powerful cards are not obvious inclusions in Constructed decks.
 If they wanted to push the power level, the Commander precons could have had a power outlier, which is not the case.

-Thanks for reading, and enjoy your dragons and the omens they bring.
+Thank you for reading, and enjoy your dragons and the omens they bring.

 Follow Draftsim for awesome articles and set updates: